kubevirt/community/membership_policy.md

   * Have your sponsoring org members reply confirmation of sponsorship: +1
   * Once your sponsors have responded, your request will be reviewed by KubeVirt project approvers.
 Any missing information will be requested.

+> [!IMPORTANT]
+> After the pull request against the org members section has been merged (see above), the automation will trigger sending an invitation to the KubeVirt GitHub organization to the new member.
+The new member needs to accept the invitation to receive member status.

 ## Responsibilities and privileges

   * Responsive to issues and PRs assigned to them